 If you’ve already had COVID, it’s true your body has already built up some level of immunity.
 However, we still don’t know how robust that response is or how long it lasts.
 Additionally, your level of immunity is dependent on a number of factors like your viral load, overall health and lifestyle factors.
 Vaccines, on the other hand, have been studied extensively, so we know that your shots give you a strong immune response, they’ll provide durable immunity and may protect against future variants.
 In other words, you’re more protected with natural immunity and a vaccine then you are on your own.

-As of Aug.
-23, the FDA has fully approved the Pfizer vaccine for everyone 16 and over as a safe and effective protection against COVID-19.
+The FDA has approved all COVID vaccines as safe and effective protection against COVID-19.
 In the FDA’s review for approval, the agency analyzed effectiveness data from approximately 20,000 vaccine and 20,000 placebo recipients ages 16 and over.
 The trials yielded a 91% effectiveness in preventing COVID-19.
 Safety was evaluated in approximately 22,000 individuals in a vaccinated group and 22,000 in a placebo group.
 Most side effects included pain, redness or swelling at the injection as well as flu-like symptoms including fatigue, headache or fever.
 These symptoms typically subside within 24 hours.
 The FDA and Centers for Disease Control have monitoring systems in place to identify and evaluate any safety concerns moving forward.
 Use in children ages 12-15 continues to be emergency use authorization, but full approval for this group is underway.
 Read the official statement from the FDA.

 Moderna applied for full approval for its vaccination in June 2021, less than a month after Pfizer.
 The FDA is expected to make an approval decision on Moderna in the coming weeks.
 All COVID vaccinations have undergone and exceeded the most rigorous and comprehensive safety standards medicine has ever seen.